English

 Key Stage 3 Judgement Descriptors

-These documents give you an overview of the criteria for Emerging, Developing, Secure and Mastery judgements at KS3 for this subject.
+This document gives you an overview of the criteria for Emerging, Developing, Secure and Mastery judgements at KS3 for this subject.

-KS3 Judgement Descriptors - English - Year 7
+KS3 Judgement Descriptors - Reading and Writing

 Home Learning